jekyllgrim/ZScript_Basics/11_Event_Handlers.md

 - `Replacement` — a `Class<Actor>`-type value that contains the name of the class to be used as a replacement
 - `isFinal` — a boolean value that determines if this replacement should be considered final.
 If there are multiple event handlers that have their own `CheckReplacement()` overrides (such as when multiple mods are run together), some of the overrides can choose to not set their `Replacement`s if another handler set `e.isFinal` to true.
 If this isn't used, then whatever event handler comes last in the load order will take precedence.
 Normally you don't need to worry about this.

+Note, there are several ways to check *what* the replacement is:

+1. You can use the `is` operator like in the example above. `is` checks if the given pointer belogs to the specified class *or* inherits from it (so, `e.Replacee is 'Zombieman'` will be true for all Zombieman instances, as well as actors that inherit from Zombieman.

+2. You can call `GetClass()` to get the exact class.
+That function returns a class type, i.e. `class<Actor>`, and you can check it against a specific class with the `==` operator, e.g.: `if (e.ReplaceeGetClass() == "Zombieman"`.

+3. You can also use `GetClassName()`.
+This returns the class name as a `name` (a case-insensitive string).
+Usually it's functionally identical to `GetClass()`, but since it's a string, it can be combined with various string operators, such as getting partial matches or utilizing a `switch` block (shown below).

 An event handler with replacements would look like this:

 ```csharp